jayadeepshitole/neuralnetworksanddeeplearning/README.md

-This repository is dedicated to codes for neuralnetworksanddeeplearning.com book by Michael Nielson.
+This repository is dedicated to codes for neuralnetworksanddeeplearning.com ebook by Michael Nielson.